 it is important to be mindful of those who may be struggling with stresses.
 In fact, this year, more than maybe other years, we need to recognize that the response of “Fine” to a “Hi.
 How are you?” may not tell the real story of how someone is faring.
-During the October 3-9 we recognize Mental Health Awareness Week.
+During the first full week of October we recognize Mental Health Awareness Week.

 One in five American adults will suffer from a mental health illness during the course of a year, and for one in 25 of those adults, the illness will be serious.
 People 13-25 will experience mental health illnesses as well.
 For that age group, the incidence is also one in five.

 The National Institute of Mental Health (NIMH) estimates that 21% of adolescents 13-18 years old have a serious mental health disorder with half of those kids manifesting the illness by age 14.